NSUR COIN (NSUR) 24-Hour Trading Volume Hits $440.41

-NSUR COIN (NSUR) traded flat against the U.S. dollar during the one day period ending at 22:00 PM Eastern on August 6th.
+NSUR COIN (NSUR) traded flat against the U.S. dollar during the 24 hour period ending at 11:00 AM Eastern on August 7th.
+NSUR COIN has a total market capitalization of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
 In the last seven days, NSUR COIN has traded flat against the U.S. dollar.
-NSUR COIN has a total market cap of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
-One NSUR COIN token can now be bought for $0.0001 or 0.00000000 BTC on exchanges.
+One NSUR COIN token can now be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.